robbrad/UKBinCollectionData/wiki/Councils.md

 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

-Note: Pass the name of the street with the house number parameter, wrapped in double quotes
+Note: Pass the name of the street with the house number parameter, wrapped in double quotes.
+This parser requires a Selenium webdriver.

 ---